anderssoegaard/anderssoegaard.github.io/index.md

 ### 2025

+Bøcker Pedersen, Carsten; et al. 2025.
+Absolute and relative risks of mental disorders in families: a Danish register-based study.
+The Lancet Psychiatry 12 (8): 590-599.

 Søgaard, Anders.
 2025.
 Do Language Models Have Semantics?
 On the Five Standard Positions.
 Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL).
 Vienna, Austria.

 Karamolegkou, Antonia; Nikandrou, Malvina; Pantazopoulos, Georgios; Villegas, Danae Sanchez; Rust, Phillip; Dhar, Ruchira; Hershcovich, Daniel; Søgaard, Anders.
 2025.
 Evaluating Multimodal Language Models as Visual Assistants for Visually Impaired Users Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL).
 Vienna, Austria.